RMWinslow/slides/pui/2023nov03workshop.md

 ---

-- Simple model of job search and unemployment insurance.
+- Model of unemployment insurance with partial employment and moral hazard.
 - Based on:
     - *The role of unemployment insurance in an economy with liquidity constraints and moral hazard* (Hansen, Imrohoroğlu, 1992)
     - *Unemployment insurance and the role of self-insurance.* (Abdulkadiroğlu, Kuruşçu, Şahin, 2002).
-- My contribution is the addition of *partial* unemployment insurance.
+- My main contribution is the addition of *partial* unemployment insurance.

 <!--The following are some global definitions for more concise notation.-->